Crash of a Focke-Wulf Fw.200C-4 Condor off Grimsey Island

 Circumstances:

-The four engine aircraft was shot down by the pilots of a USAAF P.38 and a Curtiss P-40 and crashed into the sea some 15 km west of Reykjavik.
+While engaged in a maritime patrol flight over the North Atlantic Ocean, the four engine airplane was shot down by the pilots of a USAAF P.38 and a Curtiss P-40 and crashed into the sea some 15 km west of Reykjavik.
 All six crew members were killed.

 Crew (I./KG 40):